-- both mics are cardioid condenser, meaning they pick up sound from one direction (the front).
+- both mics are cardioid condensers, meaning they pick up sound from one direction (the front).

-- the v67g across the board got less gripes and more positive reviews.
+- The v67g across the board got fewer gripes and more positive reviews.
 There seemed to be more nitpicking going on when reviewing the 770.

 If you’re more into hip-hop, go with the 770, as it has that natural low end.